+When determining the most appropriate application of exam accommodations, the student and instructor should consider all essential, pedagogical components of the assessment.
 By nature, exams incorporate factors for both the engagement of content and the demonstration of mastery.
 Factors to be accommodated may include those tasks associated with providing equal opportunity for students with disabilities to engage the content of the assessment.
 Such factors may include, but are not limited to time, formatting, testing environment, as well as major life functions, as set forth by the Americans with Disabilities Act, such as reading, writing, hearing, seeing, etc. Tasks that represent essential course elements may only be accommodated when they do not compromise the learning outcomes of the assessment.
 Examples of essential course elements may include tasks such as recall, application, analysis, association, synthesis, as well as specific functions such as definition of terms, translation, calculation, etc. The Office of Disability Services will determine reasonable accommodations that provide the student with equal opportunity to engage the assessment and perform to their ability.
-When necessary, the service provider will work with the instructor to determine which factors represent essential components of an assessment.
+When necessary, the case manager will work with the instructor to determine which factors represent essential components of an assessment.